Chairperson: Scot Pettey, DNAP, CRNA, ARNP

 - Attendance is required in all clinical and didactic courses.

-Didactic classes may be scheduled between 7:00 a.m. and 5:00 p.m.
+- Hours of Duty: Didactic classes may be scheduled between 7:00 a.m. and 7:00 p.m.
 Evening classes or seminars are occasionally held.
 After the first semester, clinical duty begins at 6:00 a.m.
-During the second and third years of the program, students rotate to 3p-11p, 7a-7p, 7p-7a, as well as Saturday and Sunday 12 hour rotations.
+During the second and third years of the program, students rotate to 3p-11p, 7a-7p, 7p-7a, Weekends, 12-16 hour rotations.
 Clinical hours and expectations escalate in the program from an average of 16 hours of clinical to 44 hours.
 The maximum number of clinical and didactic hours allowed per week by the COA is 64.

 - Academic Performance